-Technical help is available as you use your computer and/or television access to participate in HCC Online classes.
+Technical help is available as you use your computer and/or television access to participate in Honolulu CC Online classes.
 Select one of the additional resources below for online help.

 Students must subscribe to Oceanic Time Warner Cable 'Basic Cable Service' at a minimum in order to receive lectures.
 Cable Channels are broadcast STATEWIDE on Digital Channel 46.55 or Cable Box Channel 355.
 For UH students with older, non-digital televisions, Oceanic will provide digital converter boxes free of charge.
 The boxes are available now at any Oceanic Customer Care Center.
 Cable Courses, which are funded by Oceanic Cable subscriptions, are not available from Direct TV, The Dish Network or other non-Oceanic Cable TV providers.